-For residents, community leaders and policy makers, housing has become a central and urgent issue in Minneapolis.
-As diverse stakeholders come together to envision solutions that provide safe, dignified housing for all, a new event series — “Racism, Rent and Real Estate: Fair Housing Reframed” — will grapple with our dark history of covenants, redlining and structural racism; and convene cross-sector, community-centered conversations to chart a course for housing equity in Minneapolis moving forward.
+For residents, community leaders and policy makers, housing has become a central and urgent issue in communities throughout Hennepin County.
+As diverse stakeholders come together to envision solutions that provide safe, dignified housing for all, a new event series — “Racism, Rent and Real Estate: Fair Housing Reframed” — will grapple with our dark history of covenants, redlining and structural racism; and convene cross-sector, community-centered conversations to chart a course for housing equity moving forward.

 This year marks the 50th anniversary of the Fair Housing Act, landmark legislation authored by a young Minnesota senator named Walter Mondale that sought to remedy housing discrimination through the lens of that era — addressing segregation and promoting integration.
-Through a multi-event series, Fair Housing Reframed will use the history of Minneapolis and current community organizing to explore the history of racial segregation in housing that led to the Fair Housing Act, identify how racialized barriers to housing still manifest today and create the community and political will to make change.
+Through a multi-event series, Fair Housing Reframed will use the history of and current organizing in Hennepin County communities to explore the history of racial segregation in housing that led to the Fair Housing Act, identify how racialized barriers to housing still manifest today and create the community and political will to make change.

 Co-hosted by: Sabathani Community Center, Preserve Minneapolis, Central Area Neighborhood Development Organization (CANDO), Hennepin History Museum, Hennepin County Library, Jewish Community Action, University of MN- Center for Urban and Regional Affairs, UROC, African Career and Education Resources, Inc. and others.